 Russia is the second-biggest exporter of crude oil and the world’s largest natural gas exporter.
 Whilst the UK only gets 6% of its crude oil and 5% of its gas from Russia, the EU sources nearly half of its gas from the country.
 If one country that is reliant on Russian supplies receives less gas, they have to replace it, which in turn impacts the supplies of gas for other countries.
 That’s why British energy prices and bills are still affected by the war.

 The UK has been particularly hard-hit by all of these factors.
 Around 85% of British homes are run on gas central heating and as a country we are both reliant on imports and have insufficient storage infrastructure in place to retain supplies.

 How Advizzo can help

-Advizzo can help utilities to create personalised outreach programs to help support customers during the energy crisis.
+Advizzo can help utilities to create personalized outreach programs to help support customers during the energy crisis.
 Our customer engagement platform and solutions leverage the powerful theory and psychology of nudging, which you can read about in our blog ‘How a nudge can help your customer save energy and water’.
 Using data, we surface opportunities to help individual customers and households to take relevant actions to reduce their energy consumption and therefore their bill.

 We can also help you to identify potentially vulnerable customers.
 We will take your customer data and combine it with open data.
 Then, using data science, we will profile your customers to help identify those that might fall into a vulnerable category – whether that’s because they are of pensionable age, disabled or chronically sick, have a long-term medical condition, a hearing or visual impairment, a child under the age of five, mental health issues etc. We can then segment customers according to the category they fall into.
 You can read more about this in our blog – how Advizzo provides proactive support for vulnerable customers.